- What is a closing plan?

-These steps should be added to the MAP, avoiding surprises later in the buying process.
+These steps should be added to the MAP to avoid surprises later in the buying process.

 Treated as an official agreement

 Both parties should sign off on the Mutual Action Plan.
 While not a legally binding document, this formality level cements the process’s importance and leads to more consistent success.

 Mutual Action Plan Software

 - Users can assign task ownership to one-or-more members of the team.

 - Both parties can add to the MAP.

 - Changes are tracked, and emails are sent to all participants.